Skip to Content

 Guardians of the Galaxy: Cosmic Rewind

-The newest ride at EPCOT is also one of the best rides at EPCOT (and one of the best rides at Walt Disney World).
+The newest ride at EPCOT is also one of the best at EPCOT (and one of the best at Walt Disney World).
 Guardians of the Galaxy: Cosmic Rewind is an innovative thrill ride located in the former home of Ellen’s Energy Adventure.
 It’s an incredibly smooth coaster that spins and thrills.

 Cosmic Rewind currently offers the Individual Lightning Lane and a virtual queue.
 It’s extraordinarily popular right now, so you’ll need to get either the Individual Lightning Lane or a boarding group first thing in the morning.